My name is Karen, a mum with a little girl who has autism. Ever since our Assistance Dog joined our family, amazing things have happened.

 You see, an Assistance Dog HAS to start working with a child like Skye as early as 4 years old.
 After the age of seven, it’s simply too late!

 I can’t imagine life without Yolo.
 He’s so, so important to Skye’s development.
 And to us all as a functioning family.
-So the thought of another family waiting for their hero to come while the window of opportunity gets smaller and smaller makes me feel desperate to help them.

 These amazing dogs are provided free of charge to families, and with no government support for the Assistance Dog Programme, every cent of that has to come from big-hearted donors like you.